julienlebren/elastic_app_search/README.md

 It's only available on text, number, and date fields.

 There are three types of filters:
 * all: All of the filters must match.
 This functions as an AND condition.
-To add a filter to "all" filters, use `isEqualTo` or `whereIn`.
+To add a filter to "all" filters, `.filter`.
 * any: At least one of the filters must match.
 This functions as an OR condition.
-To add a filter to "any" filters, use `isEqualToAny` or `whereInAny`.
+To add a filter to "any" filters, use `.filterAny`.
 * none: All of the filters must not match.
 This functions as a NOT condition.
-To add a filter to "none" filters, use `isEqualNotTo` or `whereNotIn`.
+To add a filter to "none" filters, use `.filterNone`.

 🔍 See https://www.elastic.co/guide/en/app-search/current/filters.html

 Param | Type | Description
 ----- | ---- | -------------
-*(unnamed)* | String | The field name isEqualTo | dynamic | The value that the field must match isEqualNotTo | dynamic | A value to exclude from the results isEqualToAny | dynamic | Similar to isEqualTo, but handled as a "OR" condition whereIn | List\<dynamic\> | The field must match one of these values whereNotIn | List\<dynamic\> | An array of values to exclude from the results whereInAny | List\<dynamic\> | Similar to whereIn, but handled as a "OR" condition isGreaterThanOrEqualTo | DateTime or double | Inclusive lower bound of the range isLessThan | DateTime or double | Exclusive upper bound of the range
+*(unnamed)* | String | The field name isEqualTo | dynamic *(optionnal)*  | The value that the field must match whereIn | List\<dynamic\> *(optionnal)*  | The field must match one of these values isGreaterThanOrEqualTo | DateTime or double *(optionnal)*  | Inclusive lower bound of the range isLessThan | DateTime or double *(optionnal)*  | Exclusive upper bound of the range isFurtherThanOrAt | double *(optionnal)*  | Inclusive lower bound of the range isLessFarThan | double *(optionnal)*  | Exclusive upper bound of the range from | LatLong *(optionnal)*  | The base point from which distance params will be applied unit | GeoUnit *(optionnal)*  | The base unit of measurement

-**Warning:** You cannot use `isEqualTo` and `whereIn` on the same field at the same time, otherwise it will raise an exception.

 ```dart
 final query = query.filter("field", isEqualTo: "value");